YottaDB/YDBDoc/AdminOpsGuide/packaging.rst

 This appendix has two examples that illustrate techniques for packaging YottaDB applications, neither of which excludes the other.

-1. “Setting up a Captive User Application with YottaDB”, such that when captive users login, they are immediately taken to the application, have no access to the shell or programmer prompt, and when they exit, are logged off the system.
+1. "Setting up a Captive User Application with YottaDB", such that when captive users login, they are immediately taken to the application, have no access to the shell or programmer prompt, and when they exit, are logged off the system.
-2. “Invoking YottaDB through a C main() program”: in addition to providing another technique for creating captive applications, invoking through a C main() is the only way that application code has access to the original argc and argv of a shell command used to start the application (the $ZCMDLINE ISV provides an edited version of the command line).
+2. "Invoking YottaDB through a C main() program": in addition to providing another technique for creating captive applications, invoking through a C main() is the only way that application code has access to the original argc and argv of a shell command used to start the application (the $ZCMDLINE ISV provides an edited version of the command line).

 --------------------------------------------------------
 Setting Up a Captive User Application with YottaDB